The ACP Group

 Roles and Duties :

 The Council of Ministers appoints the Secretary-General as the principal authority at the ACP Secretariat, on the basis of merit, competence and integrity.
-He is appointed for a four-year term and is the Secretariat's designated representative.
+He is appointed for a five-year term and is the Secretariat's designated representative.

 The Secretary-General is responsible for: